 Telluride was our next destination after we departed Durango.
 We decided to drive north on route 550 since our motel was already on the north side of Durango on that very same highway.
 And we knew that route 550 would provide some very scenic mountain views !
 For those of you who are familiar with Colorado, the "Million Dollar Highway" runs from Silverton to Ouray - and this is exactly the route that we followed.

 - Telluride claims it had the first electric streetlights in the world.
 Back in 1890, the need to process all the goldminers’ ore led to harnessing the hydropower of the San Miguel River at the Ames Hydroelectric Generating Plant.

 - Mount Wilson (26 miles from Telluride) was the inspiration for the Coors mountains on the brewery’s logo.

-- Butch Cassidy (and the Hole in the Wall gang) committed their first bank robbery in Telluride.
-Butch and the gang got nearly $25,000 from the robbery.
+- Butch Cassidy's first bank robbery was in Telluride.
+Butch got nearly $25,000 from the robbery.
 The movie Butch Cassidy & the SunDance Kid were filmed in & around Telluride.